Please read the commonly asked questions below to help you make an informed decision about your health care.

 Q: What is a public exchange/Health Insurance Marketplace?

 A: A provision of the Affordable Care Act calls for the government to create public exchanges, an online Marketplace that will allow both uninsured and insured consumers the opportunity to shop for insurance coverage that best fits their budget and individual needs.
 In addition, there are cost sharing subsidies available to individuals and families who meet eligibility requirements.
-December 15, 2015 is the last date to enroll for coverage that starts on January 1, 2016.
+Open enrollment is November 1, 2016 through January 31, 2017.
+The last date to enroll for coverage that starts January 1, 2017 is December 15, 2016.

 Q: Will the plan I purchase on the public exchange/Health Insurance Marketplace allow me to continue to seek care at CHRISTUS Trinity Mother Frances Health System?